tuftsdatalab/Intro_To_AlphaFold2/lessons/lesson2/lesson2.md

 module load alphafold/2.1.1
 nvidia-smi
-module help alphafold/2.1.1
-#this command will print out all input options for "runaf2"command

 #Please use your own path/value for the following variables
 #Make sure to specify the outputpath to a path that you have write permission
 mkdir /cluster/home/jlaird01/alphaFoldTest/afTest2